 You need an IRD number to register as an employer.
 If you're an individual and want to start employing workers, you can register as an employer under your own personal IRD number.
-If your business is a partnership, company, trust or other organisation, and doesn't already have an IRD number, you'll need to apply for one using an IRD number application - resident non-individual (IR596) form.
-Companies can automatically apply for an IRD number, and register as an employer, when they register with the Companies Office.
+If your business is a partnership, company, trust or other organisation, and doesn't already have an IRD number, you'll need to apply for one using an IRD number application - resident non-individual - IR596 form or Non-resident offshore business IRD number application - IR744.

-Step 2: Complete an Employer registration (IR334) form
+Step 2: Complete an Employer registration -IR334 form

-You can register as an employer online at www.ird.govt.nz (search keyword: IR334).
+You can register as an employer online at ird.govt.nz/employers